 They also plant a tree for every friend you refer to their bank and are the first bank to use recycled plastic cards, that’s not the end of their environmentally-friendly policies as they’re committed to becoming a NetZero bank and currently run on renewable energy.

-They have a number of current and business accounts including multiple options for freelancers including a unique sole trader account.
-You can use both your card and ATMs freely when you travel, with no extra charges and you can send money internationally with no hidden fees.
+They have several current and business accounts, including multiple options for freelancers and a unique sole trader account.
+You can use both your card and ATMs freely when you travel, with no extra charges, and you can send money internationally with no hidden fees.
 They run everything totally online and are paperless and branchless.

 It’s free to use your card abroad to pay for goods and services.
-They also offer premium paid accounts which offer a number of perks such as worldwide travel insurance which could be worth the fees if you’re already paying for AXA insurance and phone insurance.
+They also offer premium paid accounts which offer several perks such as worldwide travel insurance, which could be worth the fees if you’re already paying for AXA insurance and phone insurance.

 A debit card was included for basic free accounts and typical features like free transfers, free withdrawals abroad to a point, and a card that works worldwide.